moredip/noguchi/README.markdown

 ### Model-based table with some customization ###

 That table looks OK, but how about if we want to customize it by adding an edit link for each row?
-It's simple:
+No problem:

     table = Noguchi::ModelTable.for(users)
     table.add_field(:edit)